-Certain Australian Accounting Standards and Interpretations have recently been issued or amended but are not yet effective and have not been adopted by the Trust for the annual reporting period ended 30 June 2011.
-The Directors have assessed the impact of these new standards (to the extent relevant to the Trust) as follows:
+Certain Australian Accounting Standards and Interpretations have been issued or amended but are not yet effective and have not been adopted by the Trust for the annual reporting period ended 30 June 2012.
+The Directors have assessed the impact of these standards (to the extent relevant to the Trust) as follows:

-- AASB 9 Financial Instruments: Classifications and Measurements: This Standard simplifies the classifications of financial assets into those to be carried at amortised cost and those to be carried at fair value.
-The standard is applicable to the Trust from 1 July 2013.
+- AASB 9 Financial Instruments (effective from 1 July 2013): This Standard simplifies the classification of financial assets into those to be carried at amortised cost and those to be carried at fair value.
+The Trust does not expect this standard to have a significant impact. - AASB 11 Joint Arrangements (effective from 1 July 2013): This standard uses the principle of control in IFRS 10 to define joint control and removes the option to account for jointly controlled entities using the proportionate consolidation method.
+Joint ventures that give the joint venture parties a right to the net assets are accounted for using the equity method.
+Joint operations that give the joint venture parties a right to the underlying assets and obligations are accounted for by recognising the share of those assets and obligations.
+The Trust does not expect this standard to have a significant impact. - AASB 13 Fair Value Measurement (effective from 1 July 2013): This standard establishes a single source of guidance for determining the fair value of assets and liabilities.
 The Trust does not expect this standard to have a significant impact.

-- IFRS 11 Joint Arrangements (effective from 1 July 2013): This standard uses the principle of control in IFRS 10 to define joint control and removes the option to account for the jointly controlled entities using the proportionate consolidation method.
-Joint ventures that give the joint venture parties a right to the net assets is accounted for using the equity method.
-Joint operations that give the joint venture parties a right to the underlying assets and obligations is accounted for by recognising the share of those assets and obligations.
-The Trust is currently assessing the impact of this standard and does not expect it to be significant.

-- IFRS 13 Fair Value Measurement (effective from 1 July 2013): This standard establishes a single source of guidance for determining the fair value of assets and liabilities.
-The Trust is currently assessing the impact of this standard but does not expect it to be significant.